AstroWLAN/CryptoConditions/README.md

 ```

 ### Fulfillment 📦
-The **fulfillment** $F$ is a data structure that represents the **circuit definition** and the minimum required logic gates with their inputs
-> Circuit structure depends on the encoded cryptographic signature schemas or hash digest preimages
+The fulfillment $F$ represents the input given to a circuit
+> Data structure that holds the **information required** to satisfy a condition

-It represents the cryptographic proof or evidence provided to satisfy the conditions specified in a crypto-condition
+It constitutes the cryptographic proof or evidence provided to validate the condition
+> The **internal structure** depends on the crypto condition format chosen

 ```markdown
 Fulfillment ::= CHOICE {